-To give an indication of plans for holding financial instruments, we calculate DIs for each financial instrument by subtracting the percentage of respondents planning to cease holding the instrument or decrease their holding from the percentage planning to hold the instrument for the first time or increase their holding.
-Japanese equities remained the most appealing financial instrument this month, and its DI also rose 0.3pt m-m.
-There was little overall volatility, with all options moving in a band of less than ±3pt.
+In order to give an indication of plans for holding financial instruments, we calculate DIs for each financial instrument by subtracting the percentage of respondents planning to cease holding the instrument or decrease their holdings from the percentage planning to hold the instrument for the first time or increase their holdings.
+Japanese equities remained the most appealing financial instrument this month, with its DI rising 0.2pt m-m, for the first increase in four months.

-(7) Increase in number of investors expecting prices one year out to be flat or up slightly
+(7) Decline in proportion of respondents expecting prices one year out to be higher

-Asked for their outlook for prices of regularly purchased goods and services one year out, 60.7% of respondents said they expected prices to rise, a decline of 3.1ppt from 63.8% in the previous month.
-However, the proportion of respondents expecting prices to fall remained flat.
-The response rate for no change rose 3.1ppt.
-The response rate for "a rise of less than 2%" also rose 3.7ppt, showing a rise in the number of investors expecting prices to remain flat or rise slightly.
+Asked for their outlook for prices of regularly purchased goods and services one year out, 60.6% of respondents said they expected prices to rise, a decline of 3.1ppt from 63.7% in the previous month.
+The response rate for no change rose 1.4ppt m-m.
+Meanwhile, the response rate for "fall of 5% or more" was 4.3%, up 1.6ppt m-m, for the largest increase for all the options.